TommyMart/QuizNight_Terminal_App/readme.md

 - Then run the bash script which will start a virtual terminal environment and install the required packages: ```scripts/run.sh```

-Incase you thought you had Python 3.8 or higher installed but you don't, the terminal will let you know before it installs the packages, you may have to scroll up if your terminal is small, after you run the above code.
+Incase you thought you had Python 3.8 or higher installed but you don't, the terminal will let you know before it installs the packages, you may have to scroll up if your terminal window is small, after you run the above code.

-If for highly the unlikely situation where the above steps don't work, please install Python 3.12.1 or higher and try again.
+In the highly unlikely situation where the above steps don't work, please install Python 3.12.1 or higher and try again.
 Alternatively, download the zipped folder and via your terminal navigate to the root directory of the app by using change directory ```cd T1A3_Terminal_App``` command.

 For more information please see [About Remote Respositories](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories).

 ###### Need Help?

 If you're unsure where abouts you are within the file tree of your device, you can execute the print working directory command ```pwd```, which will print the directory in which you currently are.
 Another great command is ```ls```, this stands for list and will list all the files and directories within the current directory.
-If you want to move into a directory within that list use the change directory command ```cd```.
+If you want to move into a directory within that list use the change directory command ```cd``` followed by the directory name like so ```cd T1A3_Terminal_App```.

  ---